How great would it feel to write a novel?

 Want to know more about the course?

-The weekly lessons for Getting Started on Your Novel (or Memoir) are as follows.
-Each will be provided in both written and audio format and will contain multiple writing assignments to help you start generating pages.
+The lessons for Getting Started on Your Novel (or Memoir) are as follows.
+Each is be provided in both written and audio format and will contain multiple writing assignments to help you start generating pages.

 - Lesson 1: The Big Idea.